triggermesh/docs/docs/targets/mongodb.md

        -d '{"database":"test","collection": "test","searchKey":"test","searchValue":"testdd1","updateKey":"partstore","updateValue":"UP FOR GRABS"}'
 ```

-* type `io.triggermesh.mongodb.query.kv`
+**Query key:value**

 Query existing items by providing a key:value pair to match documents against.
 This will return all documents in a collection that have a matching key:value pair.

 | Name  |  Type |  Comment |
 |---|---|---|